Andry-RALAMBOMANANTSOA/instrument/README.md

 ## Improvement

 The user's balance may be encrypted with AES.
 This matching engine should include Encryption and Decryption.
-You also may refactor the code in the main.rs because there are a lot repetition that can be unified in some function.
+You also may refactor the code in the main.rs because there are a lot repetition in the code that can be unified with some function.

 ## License